iPlug2/iPlug2/Dependencies/README.md

 The subfolder "Build" should contain these built libraries with sub-folders for each platform.

+You can download the zip file for your platform by running the shell script **download-prebuilt-libs.sh**, (located in the folder above this one) from a posix terminal (macOS terminal or windows git bash/mingw terminal)

 ## macOS

 Pre-built macOS dependencies can be downloaded here: [IPLUG2_DEPS_MAC.zip](https://github.com/iPlug2/iPlug2/releases/download/setup/IPLUG2_DEPS_MAC.zip)

-and should be extracted so it looks like this...
+The contents of the zip files IPLUG2_DEPS_MAC.zip should be extracted to iPlug2/Dependencies/Build so it looks like this...

 ```
 iPlug2/Dependencies/Build/mac/